CS-SI/pytest-executable/doc/how-to-use.rst

 - the files produced by the execution of |exe|
 - eventually, the files produced by the additional test modules

-At the begining, a regression reference tree is generally created from an existing outputs tree.
+At the beginning, a regression reference tree is generally created from an existing outputs tree.
 In a regression references tree, a test case directory shall contain all the result files required for performing the comparisons for the regression testing.
 There can be more than one regression references trees